Beurling-Fourier algebras on Lie groups and their spectra: Introduction

-In this paper, we aim to determine $\text{Spec}A(G,W)$ for a connected (possibly non-compact) Lie group $G$ by extending the above approach as follows.
-(Step 1) We find an appropriate dense subalgebra $\A$ of $A(G, W)$ ensuring the injective embedding ${\rm Spec}A(G, W) \subseteq {\rm Spec}\A$.
-(Step 2) We establish the identification ${\rm Spec}\A \cong G_\Comp$ through an appropriate ``abstract Lie'' theory.
-Here, we need to check that any element in $\A$ extends analytically to $G_\Comp$, so that we can identify a point $x\in G_\Comp$ and the point evaluation functional $\varphi_x \in {\rm Spec}\A$ at $x$.
-(Step 3) We check which points in $G_\Comp$ give rise to a linear functional bounded in the $A(G,W)$-norm.
-We note that all of the above three steps for a non-compact $G$ are much more involved than the analogous steps for $\Real$.
-More precisely, choosing the sublagebra $\A$ is a highly non-trivial task, since we need to ensure its density in $A(G,W)$ for any general weight $W$, which is possibly of ``exponential growth".
-For example, an immediate candidate $C^\infty_c(G)$, the space of test functions, is not enough for that purpose.
-See Remark \ref{rem-ChoiceSubalgebra} below for the details.
-For the second step we borrow the ``background'' Euclidean structure of the given Lie group.
-This leads us to a suitable modification of the Cauchy functional equation, which then leads us to the points on $G_\Comp$.
-This could be understood as the ``abstract Lie'' theory we needed.
+In this paper, we aim to determine $\text{Spec}A(G,W)$ for a connected Lie group $G$ by extending the above approach as follows. \begin{itemize} \item[(Step 1)] Any dense subalgebra $\A$ of $A(G, W)$ gives an injective embedding

+We require $\A$ to satisfy that ${\rm Spec}\A \cong G_\Comp$ through an appropriate ``abstract Lie'' theory.
+Hence, we require that any element in $\A$ extends analytically to $G_\Comp$, so that we can identify a point $x\in G_\Comp$ and the point evaluation functional $\varphi_x \in {\rm Spec}\A$ at $x$. \item[(Step 2)] We check which points in $G_\Comp$ give rise to a linear functional bounded in the $A(G,W)$-norm. \end{itemize} Both of these steps are much more involved than in the abelian case illustrated above.
+In particular, choosing the sublalgebra $\A$ is a highly non-trivial task since we need to ensure its density in $A(G,W)$ for any general weight $W$, possibly of ``exponential growth".
+Thus, for example, an immediate candidate $C^\infty_c(G)$, the space of test functions, is not enough for that purpose, as indicated in Remark \ref{rem-ChoiceSubalgebra} below.
+To find $\A$ in (Step 1) we borrow the ``background'' Euclidean structure of the given Lie group.
+This trick drives us to a suitable modification of the Cauchy functional equation, leading us to the points on $G_\Comp$.
+Thus, the procedure just described could be understood as the ``abstract Lie'' theory we needed.
 Moreover, we use the concept of entire vectors for unitary representations to guarantee their analytic extendability.

 The technicality of choosing a dense subalgebra $\A$ and the associated Cauchy type functional equation forces us not to attempt to establish a general theory applicable for any connected Lie group in this paper.
 Instead, we will focus on representative examples, namely $SU(n)$ among compact connected Lie groups, the Heisenberg group $\mathbb{H}$ among simply connected nilpotent Lie groups and its reduced version $\mathbb{H}_r$, the Euclidean motion group $E(2)$ acting on $\Real^2$ among solvable non-nilpotent Lie groups and its simply connected cover $\widetilde{E}(2)$.
+These are groups which are known to have sufficiently many entire vectors.